Felipe Calderón: Political and social views

 When asked to reveal his personal positions on abortion, Calderón responded that he is pro-life.
 His administration sought to maintain moderate positions on social policy and supported Mexican legislation guaranteeing abortion for rape victims, when pregnancy endangers a woman's life or in cases of significant fetal deformities; has publicly advocated the legalization of small quantities of cocaine and other drugs for addicts who agree to undergo treatment; and approved a right-to-die initiative for ill patients to refuse invasive treatment or extraordinary efforts to prolong their lives.
 In his economic policy views, he supports balanced fiscal policies, flat taxes, lower taxes, and free trade.

-He supported libertarian candidate Javier Milei in 2023 Argentine general election.
+He supported libertarian candidate Javier Milei in the 2023 Argentine general election.

 Political career

 Felipe Calderón with Vicente Fox Quesada.

 Calderón was president of the PAN's youth movement in his early twenties.

 He was a local representative in the Legislative Assembly and, on two different occasions, in the federal Chamber of Deputies.
 He ran for the governorship of Michoacán in 1995 and served as national president of the PAN from 1996 to 1999.
 During his tenure, his party maintained control of 14 state capitals, but also faced a reduced presence in the federal Chamber of Deputies.

 Soon after Vicente Fox took office as president, Calderón was appointed director of Banobras, a state-owned development bank.
 He was accused by political opponents of committing abuse, disputing use of certain legal procedures to finance property valued between three and five million Mexican pesos (between US$300,000 and $500,000); however, once political objections arose, he used other means to formalize his transaction.

 He joined the presidential cabinet as Secretary of Energy, replacing Ernesto Martens.
 He left the post in May 2004 in protest of Vicente Fox's criticism of his presidential ambitions while supporting those of Santiago Creel.